training4developers/docker-node-mongo-app/README.md

 Download [RoboMongo](https://robomongo.org/).
 Connect to the database using the following information:

-Host: IP address from above
+- Host: Docker Machine IP address from above
-Port: 49161
+- Port: 49161

 Authentication is not needed.